 In the Exclude from Import and Completion section of the Auto Import dialog, select whether you want to exclude items from the current project or from all projects, and apply the changes.

-The Optimize Imports feature helps you remove unused imports, add missing imports, and organize import statements in the current file or in all files in a directory at once.
+The Optimize Imports feature helps you remove unused imports and organize import statements in the current file or in all files in a directory at once.

 Optimize all imports